Foot & Ankle Center in Seattle

 Dr. Huppin and Dr. Hale are Seattle’s specialists in children’s heel pain.
 You can make an appointment to see us here.

-The anatomy of Calcaneal Apophysitis
+The Anatomy of Calcaneal Apophysitis

-Symptoms of Calcaneaal Apophysitis
+Symptoms of Calcaneal Apophysitis

 Pain is usually felt at the back and side of the heel bone.
 Sometimes there may be pain at the bottom of the heel.
 The pain is usually relieved when the child is not active and becomes painful with sport.
 Squeezing the sides of the heel bone is often painful.
 Running and jumping make the symptoms worse.
 One or both heels can be affected.
 In more severe cases, the child may be limping.